RoikkuTo/react-html-writer/README.md

 ### String
 `<String />`

 This component is only used to write **strings**, so you cannot specify any string if not through the `text` property.
+The *String* component is complitely independent from the *Tag* component.

 | Propertie | Type   | Description                                                               |
 | --------- | ------ | ------------------------------------------------------------------------- |
 | text      | String | Define the string to write                                                |
 | style     | Object | Style the defined text ( *this property will not appear during writing* ) |

 ## Styling
-You can change the color of each part of your *Tags*. *Strings* can already be styled via the `style` propertie but you should better use it for small individual changes 👍🏿.
+You can change the color of each part of your *Tags* and *Strings*. *Strings* can also be styled via the `style` property from react.

 Both components uses CSS3 variables set at the `:root` CSS pseudo-class, to style the content.

-You can re-use those variables to change colors, sizes, and fonts.
+You can use those variables to change colors, sizes, and fonts.

 | Variable                      | Description                                               |
 | ----------------------------- | --------------------------------------------------------- |